 Elaleni Coastal Forest Estate - Comprising 128 residential stands, the Estate offers an off-grid sustainable lifestyle rich in nature and combined with state-of-the-art security.
-Located in Sheffield Manor, close to Ballito and 15 minutes' drive from King Shaka International Airport, the Estate offers convenience and luxury.
-Construction and occupation have commenced.
+Located in Sheffield Manor, close to Ballito and 15 minutes' drive from King Shaka International Airport, the Estate offers convenience and luxury, Construction and occupation have commenced.

-Springvale Country Estate - Covering 58ha, the Springvale Country Estate is inspired by modern farm living and comprises the Springvale Farm and Springvale Village.
+Zimbali Lakes Township Establishment - A mixeduse development comprising 3 800 residential units, retirement homes, a resort and retail and commercial units.
+Earthworks have commenced.
+Springvale Country Estate - Covering 58 hectares, the Springvale Country Estate is inspired by modern farm living and comprises the Springvale Farm and Springvale Village.
 Located in Sheffield, the development is slated to contain 165 residential units.
-Land parcels of 2100m2 are available form R1.45 million.
-Water and roads reticulation installation has commenced, and occupation is expected from October 2021.
+Land parcels of 2 100m2 are available form R1.45 million.

-Ballito Hills Scheme Amendment - Comprising 1320 residential units, the Ballito Hills Lifestyle Estate is located just 20 minutes from King Shaka International Airport.
+Ballito Hills Scheme Amendment - Comprising 1 320 residential units, the Ballito Hills Lifestyle Estate is located just 20 minutes from King Shaka International Airport.
 Construction and occupation have commenced.

-Blythedale Coastal Estate - Situated on 1 000ha of land, just 20 minutes north of Ballito, the property development offers lifestyle living with 3.2km of unspoiled beaches, tranquil forests, and pristine river frontage.
-The development will comprise inclusionary affordable housing, an equestrian estate with 4 500m2 freehold sites, an 18-hole championship golf course with Mediterranean-style villages surrounding it, and 320ha of indigenous forest.
+Blythedale Coastal Estate - Situated on 1 000 hectares of the land, just 20 minutes north of Ballito, the property development offers lifestyle living with 3.2km of unspoiled beaches, tranquil forests, and pristine river frontage.
+The development will include inclusionary affordable housing, an equestrian estate with 4 500m2 freehold sites, an 18-hole Championship Golf Course with Mediterranean style villages surrounding it, and 320 hectares of indigenous forest.
 Construction has not yet commenced.